Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - A skin prick test is used to check for a reaction to an allergen applied to your skin.
 Your healthcare provider will place drops of solution on your skin.
 Each drop will contain a small amount of 1 possible allergen.
 Your provider will then prick or scratch the skin under the drops.
 This will help the solution get into your skin.
 If your skin becomes raised, red, and itchy within 20 minutes, you may be allergic to that allergen.

 - An intradermal test is used to check for a reaction to an allergen injected under the skin of your upper arm.
 This may be used if your skin does not react during a skin prick test but you may still be allergic to an allergen.
-Your healthcare provider will inject the allergen into your skin and check for a reaction in about 15 minutes.
+Your provider will inject the allergen into your skin and check for a reaction in about 15 minutes.
 If your skin becomes raised, red, and itchy within 20 minutes, you may be allergic to that allergen.

 - A patch test is used to check for a reaction to an allergen taped to your skin.
 The allergen is put onto a pad.
 The pad is taped to your skin.
 You will then come back in 3 days and have the area checked for a reaction.
 You will come back again at day 5 to 7 to have it checked again.
-Your healthcare provider will wait 15 to 60 minutes after removing the pad to check for a reaction.
+Your provider will wait 15 to 60 minutes after removing the pad to check for a reaction.
 This is because you may have some skin irritation from where the pad was taped to your skin.
 The irritation can be mistaken for an allergic reaction.
 You cannot get the patch test area wet during this test.

 - A blood test may be used if you have certain rashes or take medicine that make skin testing difficult to do.
 Blood tests may be used for people who are at risk for anaphylaxis during other kinds of allergy testing.
 Anaphylaxis is a life-threatening reaction to an allergen.
 A sample of your blood is tested to see if it contains antibodies to specific allergens.

-What will happen after my allergy test?
+What should I expect after my allergy test?

 - You and your healthcare provider will talk about the results of your allergy test.
 If you had a positive test result, this means you showed signs of an allergic reaction to an allergen.
 You and your provider can talk about any additional tests you may need.
 The tests can find how severe the allergy is and if you may need medicine to prevent or control a reaction.
 This is called an action plan.

 - Rarely, after a prick or intradermal test, you may develop signs of an allergic reaction.
 Depending on the kind of test you had, you will need to watch for signs of an allergic reaction.
 This can happen within hours of an allergy test.
-Your healthcare provider will tell you what to do if you have a reaction.
+Your provider will tell you what to do if you have a reaction.
 You may need to take an antihistamine or other medicine to stop the reaction.

 - You have any of the following signs or symptoms of anaphylaxis: